bsmith89/compbio-template/TEMPLATE.md

 ## License ##

-This project is licensed under the terms of the MIT license:
+This work is licensed under the terms of the MIT license:

 Copyright (c) 2014-2015 Byron J. Smith